blinklabs-io/cardano-compose-stacks/README.md

 - **cardano-node-api**: This service is responsible for interfacing with local Cardano node.
 It depends on the cardano-node service to be healthy before starting.

+- **bursa**: This service is programatic wallet.
+It runs without any persistence.

 - **ogmios**: This service is a lightweight bridge interface for cardano-node.
 It provides an HTTP / WebSocket API that enables applications to interact with a local cardano-node via JSON+RPC-2.0.
 It depends on the cardano-node service to be healthy before starting.

 - **tx-submit-api**: This service is responsible for submitting transactions to the Cardano network.
 It depends on the cardano-node service to be healthy before starting.